Alilakkis12/UN-World-Population-Prospects--Lebanon-Population-Analysis/README.md

 **6. Methodology**

 Tools: Python, pandas.
-Choose Lebanon from the table of UN measurements by Filtering ISO3 = LBN, then clean, visualize  .
+Choosed Lebanon from the table of UN measurements by Filtering ISO3 = LBN, then cleaned, visualized, analyzed, and concluded.

 **7. Analysis and Output**
 11 charts (population curve, median age, fertility, life expectancy, comparison,immigration)